 Up until this point, the substance use disorder patient has been in medical facilities, removed from society and the community.
 While this time away gives the patient the opportunity to develop and practice coping skills without the temptation of drugs or alcohol, the patient needs to begin transitioning back into the community.
 Sober Living can last as long as residents want but normally people will live in a sober living environment for 6 to 12 months.

 There is a wide range of options when it comes to sober living facilities.
 Some programs are more structured than others and follow a step-down model where freedoms such as the use of a car and a later curfew are earned through good behavior.
 Other programs are less structured and allow residents total freedom, but require residents to take regular drug tests.

-Sober Living is when residents are able to return to their jobs or seek new employment opportunities.
+In the continuum of care, Sober Living is when residents are able to return to their jobs or seek new employment opportunities.
 It is also commonly the first opportunity residents have to attend and get involved in a 12 step fellowship, find a sponsor and homegroup, as well as begin working the 12 steps.

 Sober Living lets residents reintegrate back into the community while having a supportive environment to return to at the end of the day where they can process their emotions with peers who are going through the same experiences.
 It is common for residents of sober living to attend PHP and IOP programs.

 After the completion of PHP and IOP, individuals can choose to stay in a sober living facility for as long as they feel is necessary.

 Once IOP is complete, it is recommended for individuals to continue participating in a 12 step fellowship or support group, as well as see a therapist on a regular basis.

 While not everyone is able to participate in every step of the treatment continuum, Stages of Recovery wants to offer our clients the highest level of care possible.
 Contact us today for more information on any of the services listed today.